Tejaswireddyallam/GDPFall2024-Group2/README.md

 Analysed the creation of use cases(Iteration 1) and made a draft of some cases regarding telemedicine.

-Drafted initial prototype list for telemedicine app, outlining key features like login and signup page, video consultations, and medical records storage.
+Drafted initial prototype list for telemedicine app, outlining key features like login and signup page, video consultations, and medical records storage.<hr>

 09/18/2024 - <br>

 Worked on the references of investigation requirements engineering and done some research work on the android application development.

+Had a meeting with mentor and conducted research on reference materials, including proper citation formats for related papers.
+Updated project with relevant findings and reference styles.